ldsouza/ldsouza.github.io/_posts/2025-06-15-github-copilot-maximize.md

 ## 3. The Pillars of Effective Copilot Prompts

-Even with the right mode and customization, **prompt quality is king**.
+Even with the right mode and customization, the quality of your prompts matters most.

 1. **Context** → Give enough detail for Copilot to understand the scope.
 2. **Intent** → Specify the goal (_"write unit tests"_ vs. _"refactor code"_).